akashAD98/10DaysofMLchallenge/README.md

 # 10Days-of-MLchallenge

-Repository for 10 Days of ML, a TFUG Mumbai initiative it contains of 10 days challenge.
+Repository for 10 Days of ML, a TFUG Mumbai initiative it contains all 10 days of challenge , plese check.